lumberzach/Lumberbot/README.md

 PyOWM (for video streaming from the computer the bot is run on)

 ## Usage
-usage description to be added later
+usage description to be added